 Wendell - "I like doing the St. Louis Ribs on the smoker because they have a higher fat content and it gives them a great flavor"

-German - "I like the St. Louis Ribs because you can chew on the bone."
+German - "I like the St. Louis Ribs because you can chew on the bone and have more flavor."

 Carson - "I prefer Baby Back Ribs.
 Off the bat there is more meat and any way you season them they turn out pretty awesome.
 More meat, great flavor, more happy people."